Preventing Unjust Parental Rights Terminations: Scrapping Broad-Form Jury Charge

 In Texas, a family can have their children removed and their rights terminated even if the state fails to meet the burden of proof on every single accusation against them.

-This problem is best illustrated with an example.
-If CPS accuses a family of 10 different violations (read here about how CPS often includes accusations they know to be false), each of those 10 requires the agreement of at least 10 jurors before the parent can be found guilty.
+If CPS accuses a family of 10 different violations, each of those 10 requires the agreement of at least 10 jurors before the parent can be found guilty.

 However, rather than asking the jurors whether they believe each accusation is true or false, the court simply asks one catch-all question: “Do you believe parental rights should be terminated?”

 Thus, the court has no way to track whether at least 10 jurors agreed on any of the accusations.
 Each juror can believe a different accusation and think that the other accusations are ridiculous—but all will still vote in favor of termination.

 Unfortunately, whether or not the jurors agree on any of the accusations against the parent is only half of the problem.
 The other half is that, often, many of the accusations are known to be false.

 During the 2017 legislative session, THSC filed legislation to end a common practice by CPS of copying and pasting all available accusations from the family code and accusing the family of all of them, whether they are applicable or not.

 CPS’ reason for this practice is to avoid the extra work of having to come back and amend the pleadings against the parent once evidence for additional accusations is actually been found.
 By accusing the family of all possible accusations up front, CPS never has to amend their pleadings when they discover additional evidence.

 While this practice may save CPS time and resources, it comes at a great cost to families.
 In fact, in any other area of law, including accusations in a pleading that you know to be false would be a sanctionable offense.